stfc/cloud-deployed-apps/docs/DeployNewCluster.md

     domain: "<your-domain-name>"
 ```

-## 7. Add the cluster into the staging cluster
+## 7. Add the cluster into the management cluster
 inside `clusters/staging-management-cluster/infra-values.yaml`

 Add a section like above sections using template: